 Can we just say how hard it was to narrow this down to our top 5!
-WOW!
-We travel with a mind set that every single place we visit, big or small, popular or not, has amazing beauty in this country.
-We are so fortunate to see such grand beauty in this country of ours.
-Our personal preference is the smaller state parks, and the out of the way or hidden gems.
-But we love traveling the well known National Parks and popular attractions too.
+We travel with a mindset that every single place we visit, big or small, popular or not, has amazing beauty in this country.
+Our personal preference is the smaller state parks, and taking the roads less traveled to find the hidden gems.
+But we love traveling the well-known National Parks and popular attractions too.
 However, this was really hard to narrow down to just 5.
 Justin is the love of my life, and I have a standing statement I say to him – “when we’re gone, and on to our next life, I’ll meet you right here”.
 Only the “right here” keeps changing.
 I do hope with all the direction changes we can find each other again in our next lives.

 So after many weeks of re-prioritizing our top list, re-arranging, and adding, here it is.

 5. Coopers Rock State Forest – West Virginia

 Our youngest daughter attended WVU (recently graduated), so we’ve been back a few times and we are never disappointed.
 We even hiked in the pouring rain one time because it was just too beautiful to leave without hiking parts of Coopers Rock.

 The Coopers Rock overlook is a 1,200-foot drop to the mile-wide gorge below.
 No hiking involved to see this at all.
 If you do nothing else, you should just walk out on this platform and take a look at this amazing view.
 The Fall is just breathtaking.
 We’ve been back to Coopers Rock twice now.
 We’ve hiked several hiking trails, and our favorite two were the Rock City Trail and the Clay Furnace Trail.
 I’m trying to keep this brief, but I think I could do a whole 3-page blog on Coopers Rock.
 It’s beautiful!
 If you only have an extra hour or an extra 3 days, there is something to see.